 We are managed by our board of directors.
 Our amended and restated memorandum and articles of association provide that the number of our directors will be fixed from time to time by our board of directors but may not consist of more than 15 directors.
 Each director holds office until the expiration of his or her term, until his or her successor has been duly elected and qualified or until his or her death, resignation or removal.
 Our directors may be removed by the affirmative vote of shareholders holding at least two-thirds of our outstanding ordinary shares.
 Any vacancies on our board of directors or additions to the existing board of directors can be filled by way of an ordinary resolution of shareholders or by the affirmative vote of a simple majority of the remaining directors, although this may be less than a quorum.
+Any director so appointed by the board of directors shall hold office only until our next following annual general meeting and shall then be eligible for re-election.
 Our directors are not required to hold any of our shares to be qualified to serve on our board of directors.